 How Does b2b Matchmaking Work?

-Business matchmaking is best done with the support of a tool.
+Business matchmaking is best done with the support of a software tool.
 One that highly automates the process and easily integrates business matchmaking into the workflow of an event.
-Thus, it is ideal when the tool also has all other necessary features to manage your entire physical, virtual or hybrid event.
+Therefore, it is ideal when the tool also has all other necessary features to manage your entire physical, virtual or hybrid event.

 If you break down how the business matchmaking process works, you end up with four steps: